 My research plans for the next 5 years involve two main research projects:

-Earthlings: a philosophical exploration of fake nature received a research award from Kone Foundation, Finland and it will become my third monograph.
-Here is a description of my project: Fake nature has become increasingly present: from manmade islands and fake beaches to plans for an artificial moon.
+Earthlings: a philosophical exploration of fake nature.
+Fake nature has become increasingly present: from manmade islands and fake beaches to plans for an artificial moon.
 At a time when salvaging what is left of earthly nature has become so important, the increase in fake nature projects looks like a baffling paradox.
 How are we to understand the fact that indoor ski resorts are being built in Dubai, while the Arctic icecap melts at a dangerous rate?
 Given the increasing presence of synthetic nature and the subsequent blurring of the line between the natural and the artificial, as well as the reality of climate change, ecological destruction, and the worry that life on Earth is becoming unsustainable, this project aims to address the urgent question: what would we lose if we found ourselves surrounded only by copies of nature?
 Although a growing number of studies show a correlation between being in nature and finding well-being, the precise character and value of ‘nature’ is unclear.
 How can we understand philosophically the link between nature and happiness?
 And once this link is appropriately understood, is there any reason to think that a well-made copy of nature couldn’t do the same work?

 ‘Lived and unlived words: Cavell and Freud on authority and trust in language use’ explores what it means to speak authentically and with first-person authority.
 Inauthenticity can take different forms.
 Fakeness, pretentiousness, self-alienation are only some, but a common characteristic that these different forms share is what I call, following Emerson, dispossession – namely, a state where words and actions are unlived or unowned.
 The worry that comes with dispossession can be expressed in both first and third person: does X mean their words/do I mean my words?; do X’s/my words and actions still carry their original power?; are X’s/my words and actions really X/me (as opposed to a borrowed identity)?
 The variety of situations in which each of the above disquietudes can arise is as complicated as the overall question of the project: what are the criteria for possessed or dispossessed, lived or unlived, words and actions?
 How do (we know that) we own and live our words and actions?
 In this project, I approach these questions by bringing together Sigmund Freud and Stanley Cavell.